CRUD with File System Create, Read, Update, Delete Files

 CRUD Operations with Terminal Input

-Now let’s make this dynamic — use terminal commands like Write
+Now let’s make this dynamic — use terminal commands like Write, Read, update, or delete.

 const fs = require("fs");